-Department of Wood Science and Wood Protection, Institute of Wood Sciences and Furniture, Warsaw University of Life Sciences - SGGW
+Department of Wood Science and Wood Preservation, Faculty of Wood Technology, Warsaw University of Life Sciences - SGGW

 Abstract: The chemical composition of poplar wood in relation to the species and age of trees.
 The contents of the following substances: mineral substances, extractives, cellulose, lignin, holocellulose, in wood from fast-growing poplar species (Populus deltoides x maximowiczii and Populus trichocarpa Torr and A.Gray) aged 2.5, 3, 5 and 7 years were compared to the contents of the abovementioned substances in Populus nigra L. and Populus alba L. wood, aged about 30.

-According to other publications, the cellulose and lignin contents increase in line with the tree's age.
-On the other hand, the comparison of cellulose content in studied poplar wood showed that its content did not depend from the species of tree, age and growth environment.
-Whereas, the content of extractives in poplar wood was dependent from the species of tree and growth environment.
-The lignin content in Populus deltoides x maximowiczii and Populus trichocarpa wood did not depend from its age and was similar to the lignin content in 30-year-old P. nigra wood.
-30-year-old wood of P. nigra and P. alba contained less holocellulose compared to its contents in P. deltoides x maximowiczii and P. trichocarpa wood, regardless of its age.
+According to other publications, the cellulose and lignin contents increase in parallel with the tree's age.
+On the other hand, the comparison of cellulose content in poplar wood showed that its content did not depend from the species of tree, age and growth environment.
+Whereas, the content of extractives in poplar wood was dependent from the species of tree, age and growth environment.
+The lignin content increased slightly as a tree age, but its content in 7-year-old wood of P. nigra and P. alba contained less holocellulose as compared to its contents in P. deltoides x maximowiczii and P. trichocarpa wood, regardless of its age.